on the cheap and sleazy side (www.cheapandsleazy.net)

 Update (18JAN10)

-I bought a can of the La Costeña brand recently, and mixed the contents with the remainder of my Embasa chipotle peppers in an empty jelly har that I saved just for that purpose (well, not just for that purpose, but ... well, you know what I mean).
+I bought a can of the La Costeña brand recently, and mixed the contents with the remainder of my Embasa chipotle peppers in an empty jelly salsa jar that I saved just for that purpose (well, not just for that purpose, but ... well, you know what I mean).
 When it came time to make another batch of chili, I was more easily able to get that spoonful of Adobo sauce, which resulted in a batch of chili that had just the right hint of chipotle-instilled smokey taste and a slight bit of fire ...!

 In short, buy the La Costeña brand!